 We’re not endorsing smoking, but portable butane lighters can be useful if you’re camping and need a quick and easy fire source.
 Plus, many people find flicking a lighter’s tiny switch to be less intimidating than lighting a match.

 If you do plan on purchasing a lighter for household or outdoor use, make it a Zippo.
-Founded in 1932, the iconic company’s trademarked slogan is “It works or we fix it for free."
-No matter how old or damaged your lighter, you can ship it to Zippo.
-They’ll promptly repair or replace it—but keep in mind that this warranty only extends to real Zippos, and not toward counterfeits.
+Founded in 1932, the iconic company’s trademarked slogan is “It works or we fix it free."
+No matter how old or damaged your pocket lighter, you can ship it to Zippo.
+They’ll promptly repair or replace it—but keep in mind that this warranty only extends to real Zippos, and not toward counterfeit lighters.
 (Factories in China reportedly make around 12 million fake Zippos a year.)
 Wondering if you own the real thing?
-The Wall Street Journal produced a handy video that teaches you how to distinguish a genuine Zippo from a fake.
+The Wall Street Journal produced a handy video back in 2011 that teaches you how to distinguish a genuine Zippo from a fake.

 If the trusty JanSport backpack you purchased in high school is starting to look a little threadbare, you can send it—or for that matter, any one of the brand’s packs, bags, or luggage items—back to its warranty center in Alameda, California.
 Depending on the damage, JanSport will repair it, replace it, or refund it.

-Repairs will take anywhere from 4 to 6 weeks, depending on the season, and while you pay the initial shipping charges, JanSport absorbs the bag’s return costs.
+Repairs will take anywhere from four to six weeks, depending on the season, and while you pay the initial shipping charges, JanSport absorbs the bag’s return costs.
 However, JanSport doesn’t claim responsibility for “direct, incidental or consequential damages."
 Your pack's wear and tear should stem from good old-fashioned use—not because, say, it got shredded by a luggage carousel.

-Founded in 2010, Hartford Denim Co. is a small, old-school clothing manufacturer that produces raw denim jeans.
+Founded in 2010, HARDENCO (also known as Hartford Denim Co.) is a small, old-school clothing manufacturer in Connecticut that produces raw denim jeans.
 Made by hand on antique sewing machines, they're designed to last forever.
 However, since all jeans rip and fray, the company's clothing also comes with a lifetime of free repairs.
-(On their website, Hartford Denim Co. explains that they get the chance to “improve our work and get to know our customers a little better" by mending your pants gratis.)
-And if you own a pair of worn jeans that weren't made by Hartford Denim Co., they'll still fix them up for you for $10 or more.
+(On their website, the company. explains that it gets the chance to “improve our work and get to know our customers a little better" by mending your pants gratis.)
+And if you own a pair of worn jeans that weren't made by HARDENCO, they'll still fix them up for you for a charge.